CDRH/orchid/docs/README.md

 ##### Prefix Orchid Routes
 To make Orchid routes compatible with prefixing, the `prefix` parameter must be set at the beginning of the `proc` for the route definition.
-This `prefix` parameter will be the value set in the main app with `parent_prefix`.
+This `prefix` parameter will be the value set in the main app with `prefix`.
 Then if a prefix is present it needs an underscore appended.
 The route name must now be written with the prefix value prepended.
 Lastly, the prefix needs to be available to the controllers and actions called by the route.
 This is done by